MKnierim/Udacity-ND001---Project-3---Arcade-Game-Clone/README.md

 CONTACT
 --------------------
-Please feel free to contact me if you have any questions....
+Please feel free to contact me if you have any questions.
-E-Mail: contact@michaelknierim.info...
+E-Mail: contact@michaelknierim.info
 GitHub: [https://github.com/MKnierim](https://github.com/MKnierim)